nasa/cumulus/packages/launchpad-auth/README.md

 # @cumulus/launchpad-auth

-Utilities for authentication with Launchpad.
+Utilities for authentication by Cumulus using Launchpad.

 ## Usage